gaerfield/static-marks-docker/README.md

 # static-marks-docker
 Containerized static-marks to convert plain yaml bookmark files into a static web app.

 Inspired by [static-marks](https://github.com/darekkay/static-marks) the provided [docker-compose.yml](docker-compose.yml) builds a container, so no npm-installation is required to convert your bookmark-files into a html.
+You will get more details there on how to use it.

+## Why its better than my local browser-bookmarks?

+1) interoperability
+2) independence from complicated third-party software
+3) sharing specific bookmark-groups with your colleagues
+4) Cauz you can search it DUDE!
+[Like in firefox](https://superuser.com/a/7374):
+  * bookmark your link like with an `%s`-placeholder, i.e. `https://gaerfield.github.io/static-marks-docker/?search=%s`
+  * give it keyword, i.e. `b`
+  * type in your browsers address-bar `b chocolate`

 ## Generate a local index.html
 Put the following docker-compose.yml into a local-file: